Altinn/altinn-studio-docs/content/app/app-dev-course/losningsforslag/_index.en.md

 All text resources support markdown and thus html-notation, so by using `<br/>` you will be able to force text breaks.

-## Module 2 - Comprehension check: Alternative workflow
+## Module 2 - Knowledge check: Alternative workflow

 ### If a user goes back and changes their answer on the info page, will they then be displayed the data collecting pages?
 If not, what changes can you introduce to support this in your application?